SpektraSystems/openshift-container-platform/docs/Lab 3: Deploying-workload-on-Openshift.md

 ```
 <img src="../images/102check_route.jpg"/>

-11. For run the application, copy the host/port and paste in browser and you can see the result.
+11. For run the **application**, copy the host/port and paste in browser and you can see the result.
 <img src="../images/103browser_result.jpg"/>

 [<Previous](/docs/Lab%202:%20Deploying-OpenShift-cluster-using-ARM-templates.md) /